LeaBouillot/gestion_salle/READMEDEPLOY.md

 - GO TO HOSTINGER tableau aboard of the hall4all.fr then gestionnaire des fichier

 - inside public_html, drop all the files of symfony project of local

-- connection to the FTP via compte connection FTP -transfer all the neccessary files excluding .git, vendor, .gitignore with .env in dev mode always for the moment
+  -transfer all the neccessary files excluding .git, vendor, .gitignore with .env in dev mode always for the moment

 -Open cmd line terminal in your computer and login to the hostinger SSH using the connection SSH provided by the hostinger